zhanxw/rvtests/README.md

 * Why the INFORMATIVE_ALT_AC, N_REF and N_ALT columns have zero counts for certain chromosome X regions in meta-analysis models?

 These counts are calculated from female individuals.
 If your study only has male samples, rvtests cannot report these counts.
-Because if a male carries a heterzygous allele, we cannot say it's heterozygous (0/1) or homozygous alternatives (1/1).
+Because if a male carries a non-reference allele, we cannot conclude that this is heterozygous (0/1) site or homozygous alternatives (1/1) site.

 # Feedback/Contact